dblohm7/dblohm7.github.com/source/_posts/2014-08-14-diffusion-of-responsibility.markdown

 -------------

-If there is one idea that you can take away from this post (a TL;DR, if you will), it is this: *Mozilla cannot fix 100% of the bugs we do not know about.*
+If there is one idea that you can take away from this post (a TL;DR, if you will), it is this: *Mozilla cannot fix 100% of the bugs that we do not know about.*

 Taking an active role in the Mozilla community by reporting your issues through the proper channels is the best way to ensure that your problems can be fixed.